 Islands Group: Mackinac Hall and Manitou Hall.
 These two buildings, constructed with ribbed concrete walls, bronze glass, and porcelain panels, form a natural outdoor court with the adjacent Commons building.

 Mackinac Hall contains classrooms, faculty members' offices, and computer labs.
-It also contains the office of the dean of the College of Liberal Arts and Sciences as well as the departments of History, Mathematics, Modern Languages and Literature, Statistics, Philosophy, and Computer Science and Information Systems, as well as the Allendale offices for the Seidman College of Business and the Regional Math and Science Center.
+It also contains the office of the dean of the College of Liberal Arts and Sciences as well as the departments of History, Mathematics, Modern Languages and Literature, Statistics, Philosophy, and Computer Science and Information Systems.
+The Regional Math and Science Center and the Allendale offices for the Seidman College of Business are also housed here.
 The building has an English composition computer lab, two general-purpose computer labs, an information technology lab, and a computer lab dedicated to the learning of foreign language.
 In August 2008, an 83,000-square-foot addition to Mackinac opened with 20 general purpose classrooms, two case-rooms, a special purpose GIS Lab, student study areas, food service, and faculty members' offices.
 This 2008 addition is LEED Silver certified and a portion of the original 1968 structure has been renovated to LEED certification standards.

 Calder Art Center is named for the artist whose stabile, La Grand Vitesse, is a Grand Rapids landmark.
 The Calder Art Center houses the Art and Design Department with facilities for graphic design, painting, print-making, art education, drawing, and ceramics, as well as three computer graphics labs, and multifunctional Macintosh labs for art and communication disciplines.

 Science Complex.
-This complex consisted of three separate buildings, the Student Services building Henry Hall, and the Seymour and Esther Padnos Hall of Science, totaling nearly 300,000 square-feet until the fourth science building opened.
-The complex expanded when the P. Douglas Kindschi Hall of Science opened in August of 2015.
+This complex consists of three separate buildings, the Student Services Building, Henry Hall, and the Seymour and Esther Padnos Hall of Science, totaling nearly 300,000 square-feet..

-Henry Hall, named after former U.S. Representative Paul Henry of Grand Rapids, contains three lecture halls, the Biology Department, and seven microcomputer labs.
+Henry Hall, named after former U.S. Representative Paul Henry of Grand Rapids, contains three lecture halls, the Department of Biomedical Sciences, and seven microcomputer labs.
 Much of the artwork in the building is the work of Grand Valley alumni and faculty and staff members.

 The Commons houses dining facilities and offices.
 The main dining area, operated by the Fresh Food Company, serves students and the public and is located on the upper level with an entrance from the campus walkway on the east.
-Einstein Brothers Bagel is also located on the upper level with an entrance facing north.
 On the lower level, Fuel, featuring Bleecker Street, Freshens Smoothies and Crepes, Jump Asian Cuisine, and Papa John's Pizza adjoins an outdoor patio overlooking a wooded ravine and the "Little Mac" pedestrian bridge.

 Kleiner Commons dining facility includes Java City coffee house, The Market (pizza, grill, made-to-order salads, sandwiches and wraps, sushi, soups, and more), Qdoba, and convenience store.
 A total building renovation and addition has resulted in LEED Silver certification.

 Alumni House and Visitor Center stands at the north entrance to the Allendale Campus.
-It houses the office of Alumni Relations, which connects with alumni through special events, benefit programs, maintenance of alumni records, administration of the Grand Valley Alumni Association, and interface with other Grand Valley staff members and activities.
+It houses the office of Alumni Relations, which connects with alumni through special events, benefit programs, maintenance of alumni records, and administration of the Grand Valley Alumni Association.
+The office also interfaces with other Grand Valley staff members and activities.
 The center includes accommodations for overnight guests.
-The Perry Dining Room and other facilities are available for rental or use by members of the Grand Valley community.
+The Perry Dining Room and other facilities are available for rent or use by members of the Grand Valley community.
 For more information, call (800) 558-0541 or visit www.gvsu.edu/alumni/.

 Robert C. Pew Grand Rapids Campus